colindembovsky/colindembovsky/README.md

 ### Hola! 👋

-⚡ I am a GitHub Field Solution Engineer, DevOpsologist ALM MVP Alumni.
+⚡ I am a GitHub Principal Field Solution Engineer, DevOpsologist and ALM MVP Alumni.

-⚡ I live in the US but am proudly South African!
+⚡ I live in the Texas, but am proudly South African!

 ⚡ After completing an MSc in Computer Science at Rhodes University, I worked as a developer (first in Linux using C++ and moving to .NET and C#) and later systems architect.